hillangat/xhumanify/docs/HUMANIZE_IMPROVEMENT_PLAN.md

 - **Ensemble methods**: Generate multiple variants and select best
 - **Real-time feedback integration**: User satisfaction learning

-This implementation plan will transform your generateHaiku function from good to genuinely undetectable, creating content that passes as authentically human because it exhibits real human cognitive and emotional patterns.
+This implementation plan will transform your humanize function from good to genuinely undetectable, creating content that passes as authentically human because it exhibits real human cognitive and emotional patterns.